oliverklee/ext-seminars/Documentation/DE/Referenz/Hooks/Index.rst

     class Tx_Seminarspaypal_Hooks_DataSanitization implements DataSanitization
     {
         /**
-         * Sanitize event data values.
+         * Sanitizes event data values.
          *
          * The TCE form event values need to be sanitized when storing them into the
-         * DB.
+         * database.
 Check the values with additional constraints and provide the modified
          * values to use back in a returned array.
          *
          * @param int $uid
-         * @param array $data
+         * @param mixed[] $data the events data as stored in database *
-         *
          * @return mixed[] the data to change, [] for no changes */